staticwebexpert/affiliates-jekyll-theme/_posts/2018-12-31-learn-how-to-SEO-jekyll-website.md

 image: assets/images/1.jpg
 featured: true
 ---
-## Learn How to SEO your Jekyll Website.
+## Learn How to SEO your Jekyll Website

 ### SEO Tag Plugin

 The Jekyll-SEO plugin is the best way to set all meta tags you need for SEO.
+Add a {% SEO %} Liquid tag in the <head>.
+Then in the page front matter add title and description.